librarydatacarpentry/librarydatacarpentry.github.io/gettingstarted.md

 ---
 layout: page
 title: Getting Started
-permalink: /gettingsstarted/
+permalink: /gettingstarted/
 ---
 Places are limited, so please discuss your interest with colleagues before registering.
-Registrations can be sent to
+A restricted number of nominations will be accepted from each institution.
+Registrations can be sent to [barbara{dot}parnaby{at}curtin{dot}edu{dot}au](mailto:barbara.parnaby@curtin.edu.au)

 # What to bring